3 Needle Bind Off

 A stretchy bind off, also known as a stretchy cast off, is a bind off that is more elastic than a traditional bind off.
 This is useful when you want your finished piece to be stretchy, such as when you are knitting a garment.

-See also How To Repair A Kitchen Faucet
+See also How To Make A Kitchen Cabinet

 There are a few different ways to do a stretchy bind off.
 The most basic way is to use the e-wrap cast on.
 To do this, cast on your stitches as usual, then when you are ready to bind off, knit the first stitch, then e-wrap the second stitch.
 Knit the next stitch, then e-wrap the next stitch.
 Repeat this until you have bound off all of your stitches.